Are you interested in visiting Playa Xcacel in Riviera Maya Mexico? You’ve come to the right place!

 If you want to visit a gorgeous natural beach in Mexico but are okay with not having any flashy amenities, then it’s the perfect place to spend the day while visiting Playa del Carmen, Tulum, or the Riviera Maya.

-If you’re looking for an equally stunning beach with more amenities then you’ll want to check out Playa Xpu-Ha.
+And if you’re looking for an equally stunning beach with more amenities then you’ll want to check out the nearby Playa Xpu-Ha.
 Enjoy!

 Like this post?
 Pin it for later!